 During clinic, you basically begin the note for each patient and fill out as much as you can, and the attending then finishes the note as required and signs off on it.
 This provides good practice in history-taking, note-writing, and teaches you to be efficient in real time.
 Attendings (especially Dr. Lindell) will go over your notes with you and give you specific feedback.
-Also, remember there are 6 clinic note assignments due on ICON, try to copy and save your note on MEDITECH (Broadlawn's EMR) to MS Word early on so you can submit the assignment on time.
+Also, remember there are 6 clinic note assignments due on ICON, try to copy and save your note on MEDITECH to word early on so you can submit the assignment on time.

-They have hand-outs for how to enter OB and gyn notes into MEDITECH.
+They have hand-outs for how to enter OB and gyn notes into their EMR (MEDITECH).
 Follow these closely and ask any of the attendings or the residents if you have questions.
 Most of us were still referring to the hand-outs at the end of the rotation, as their EMR is not very user-friendly.

-The Test
+The Exam

 It is a typical shelf exam, with very few unexpected question types.
-The material on the test is fairly well defined and straightforward.
-The Ob/Gyn shelf is considered one of the "easier" shelf exams.
+The material on the test is fairly well defined and straightforward (perhaps unlike the surgery or pediatric shelf exams).
+The OB/Gyn shelf is considered one of the "easier" shelf exams.
 I would encourage you to begin studying a little bit each night every week, as it makes the rotation proceed more smoothly and takes a little stress off you as the clerkship nears its end.
 Do not forget to spend time studying gynecologic material, especially gyn-onc, because it is at least 50% represented on the exam.
 The clerkship lends itself to perhaps a bit more obstetrics, so it's easy to get lured into forgetting about preparing for gyn-onc questions on the exam.